mukulmishra18/mukulmishra18.github.io/_posts/2017-6-23-Streaming-PDF-TextContent.md

 }
 ```

-_next_ function is best suited for calling _enqueueChunk_, because _next_ is called whenever any promise needs to be resolve, e.g:
+_next_ function is best suited for calling _enqueueChunk_, because it is called whenever any promise needs to be resolve.
+Basically it holds the parsing process for sometimes, and that is best time to enqueue chunks in sink, e.g:

 ```javascript
 next(promise) {